quicwg/base-drafts/draft-ietf-quic-recovery.md

 utilized the congestion window without pacing delay.

-Sending multiple packets into the network without any delay between them creates a burst of load that might cause short-term congestion and losses.
+Sending multiple packets into the network without any delay between them creates a packet burst that might cause short-term congestion and losses.
 Implementations SHOULD either use pacing or reduce their congestion window to limit such bursts to the size of the initial congestion window.